mjisoton/matomo-bypass-adblock/README.md

 3. Some very popular blocklists have a rule to block any '_beacon request_'.
 By default, Matomo uses the [Beacon API](https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API) of the browser to send requests to the selfhosted instance, so you will have to disable it with `disableAlwaysUseSendBeacon`.
 These 'Beacon Requests' appear as '_ping_' on the Network tab of the Developer Tools on Google Chrome.

 4. Again, some very popular blocklists have the rule to block the '_.php?action_name=_' part of the tracking URL (Crazy, right?
 That's way to invasive).
-So insted of using _GET_ requests, you will have to configure the tracking code to use _POST_ requests.
+So instead of using _GET_ requests, you will have to configure the tracking code to use _POST_ requests.

 After you've done everything, then there's a change that your code will not be blocked.
 Obviously, I recommend only tracking the visitor after he/she gave the consent.
 On Matomo, that's pretty easy.
 The 'tracking-code.js' file above is the final example.